Vector35/arch-arm64/README.md

 ## Issues

 Issues for this repository have been disabled.
-Please file an issue for this repository at https://github.com/Vector35/binaryninja-api/issues.
+Please file an issue for this repository [here](https://github.com/Vector35/binaryninja-api/labels/Arch%3A%20ARM64).
 All previously existing issues for this repository have been transferred there as well.

 ## What's What